HackerOS-Linux-System/.github/profile/README.md

 ### hedit
 Nano-inspired tool.

+### ngt
+It is a terminal-based file manager (TUI) with a built-in text editor and command console.

 ### isolator
 The tool will be available in an atomic edition in the future.
 Download tools from multiple containers as normal applications (the tool has its own dedicated package list/repository).